 \subsection{Line and recombination cooling}

-This term accounts for collisional excitation of resonance lines and dielectronic recombination, where an ion captures an electron into a high-energy level and then decays to the ground state.
-In this work we assume solar photospheric abundances and the thermodynamical equilibrium of the plasma (Saha equilibrium) even though, in reality, the recombination may be delayed and not correspond to the actual temperature of the plasma.
-This term follows the law:
+This term accounts for the collisional excitation of resonance lines and dielectronic recombination, where an ion captures an electron into a high-energy level and then decays to the ground state.
+We assumed solar photospheric abundances and the thermodynamical equilibrium of the plasma (Saha equilibrium), although in reality, the recombination may be delayed and may not correspond to the actual temperature of the plasma.
+This term follows the law

 with i the different ion species.
-For easier calculations, the various ions are taken into account in a single parameter $\Lambda(T)$ from \cite{cook1989effect} such that one can take $P_{line} = n_e^2 10^{\Lambda(T)}$.
-This parametrization was then extended in temperature range and implemented numerically in \cite{walder1996radiative} and subsequent works.
-In this work we chose an upper temperature of $10^{7.7}$ K for this process, which corresponds to the recombination of fully-ionized iron and the Fe-$\alpha$ line.
+To facilitate the calculations, the various ions were taken into account in a single parameter $\Lambda(T)$ from \cite{cook1989effect}, such that we can take $P_{line} = n_e^2 10^{\Lambda(T)}$.
+This parameterization was then extended in temperature range and implemented numerically in \cite{walder1996radiative} and subsequent works.
+We chose an upper temperature of $10^{7.7}$ K for this process, which corresponds to the recombination of fully ionized iron and the Fe-$\alpha$ line.
 This very efficient process is only effective in the coolest and most external parts of the cocoon.